-Chapter 13 provides detailed information on methods to generate the Kyoto Protocol information related to article 3.3 and article 3.4 Forest Management.
+Chapter 13 provides detailed information on methods to generate the information related to article 3.3 and article 3.4 Forest Management of Kyoto Protocol.
 It presents the underlying sources of data and gives the methodologies used for estimating greenhouse gas emissions.